-Parcels G and H: Semi-desert grassland with dominant cover species including tamarisk (Tamarix sp.), honey mesquite (Prosopis glandulosa), and quailbush (Atriplex lentiformis), and grasslands dominated by alkali sacaton (Sporobolus airoides).
+Parcels G and H are semi-desert grassland with dominant cover species including tamarisk (Tamarix sp.), honey mesquite (Prosopis glandulosa), and quailbush (Atriplex lentiformis).
+Grassland areas are dominated by alkali sacaton.

 These properties are split by a series of Clark County flood control channels.
 Four distinct channels of various cross sections enter the north-central portion of Parcel H, some of which are contained by tall berms.
 These channels appear to drain a significant catchment area, based on analysis of USGS topography maps, of approximately 8.6 square miles as they enter the site.
-Approximately 500 feet south of the northern boundary, all the containment berms ended and channels became less defined and braided.
-This series of braided channels gather at the south-central boundary of parcel G, as the valley is pinched by the large bluff to the east, and exits the unit as a single gully.
-This confluence zone is characterized by significant erosion, with raw steep channel banks and numerous headcuts.
+Approximately 500 feet south of the northern boundary, all the containment berms end and channels become less defined and braided.
+This series of braided channels gather at the south-central boundary of parcel G as the valley is pinched by the large bluff to the east and exits the unit as a single gully.
+This confluence zone is characterized by significant erosion, with raw, steep channel banks and numerous headcuts.